Women in South Korea: Spy cameras

+Online harassment

 In 2021, a digital sex crime called the Nth room case occurred in South Korea.
 The suspects used messenger apps such as Telegram to lure and threaten victims, filming and distributing the resultant sexual exploitation.
 Research has been actively pursued in South Korea into ways to respond to digital sex crimes such as the Nth room case.
 The research has identified a lack of punishment for many digital sex crimes, emphasizing that digital sex crime should be regarded as a form of violence and a crime against women.
 Increasing the punishment for making illegal recordings and actively investigating reports have been suggested.
 In addition, technology could be used to block the publication of illegal recordings.
 There is also an opinion that watching illegal recordings could be punished.

 On June 16, 2021, Human Rights Watch, an international NGO, released a report detailing digital sex crime in South Korea.
 The report claims that digital sex crimes in South Korea are pervasive and often dismissed by police and lawmakers because the crimes don't take place physically.
 Prosecution of digital sexual crime cases decreased by over 43 percent in 2019, and 79 percent of those convicted in 2020 received only a suspended sentence and/or a fine.